Check out this get-ready-to-get-pregnant guide to ensure that you’re as healthy as possible before trying to conceive.

 Kick some butts

-A woman who smokes is less fertile and faces an increased risk of miscarriage, stillbirth, preterm delivery, and giving birth to a low birthweight baby.
+A woman who smokes is less fertile and faces an increased risk of miscarriage, stillbirth, preterm delivery and giving birth to a low birthweight baby.
 If you don’t smoke but your partner does, it’s time he or she quits too.
 Once you’re pregnant, your exposure to secondhand smoke will be just as harmful to your developing baby as if you smoked yourself.
 Plus, male fertility is also affected by smoking.

 Don’t party hearty